Kern County Lyft Accident Lawyers

 One of Lyft’s ultimate objectives is to transport its riders comfortably without compromising their safety.
 However, some Lyft drivers fail to fulfill this duty and instead drive recklessly, causing accidents.

 Victims like you can seek compensation from responsible Lyft drivers.
-However, if their auto insurance can’t cover the damages, you can file a claim against Lyft and potentially receive up to its maximum insurance limit.
+However, if their auto insurance can’t cover the damages, you can file a claim against Lyft if applicable.

 Hurt in a Lyft Accident?